TadashiKazuo/Active-Dev-Manager/README.md

-# A Best Shop Bot In The World - Azury Manager!
+# A Best Shop Bot In The World - ActiveDev Manager!

 # You can manage your members, set status-role, auto members count, and anti-spam, and much more!